Pressio/pressio-demoapps/docs/source/apipy.rst

    .. py:method:: sampleMeshSize()

       Returns the number of *sample* cells in the mesh.
-      This corresponds to all cells where the velocity (or RHS) is defined.
+      This corresponds to all cells where the RHS is defined.

       :rtype: int